kleutchit/keyclimbs/index.md

 # Ideas That Resonate with me
 Ouroboros

-- one must imagine sisyphus happy
+- One must imagine Sisyphus happy

+- "Time is a flat circle.
+Listen, Nietzsche.
+Shut the fuck up" - True Detective

+-

 - Allegory of the Cave